 Skip to main content

-Enabling cached models on your Serverless endpoint can reduce cold start times to just a few seconds and dramatically reduce the cost for loading large models.
+Enabling cached models on your endpoints can reduce times and dramatically reduce the cost for loading large models.

 Why use cached models?

-• Faster cold starts: A “cold start” refers to the delay between when a request is received by an endpoint with no running workers and when a worker is fully “warmed up” and ready to handle the request.
-Using cached models can reduce cold start times to just a few seconds, even for large models.
+• Faster cold starts: Using cached models can reduce times to just a few seconds, even for large models.

 • Reduced costs: You aren’t billed for worker time while your model is being downloaded.
 This is especially impactful for large models that can take several minutes to load.